A New Way to Look at Your Career Options

 Legal Insight Media, Inc., Wellesley, MA

 Peter is President of Legal Insight Media which produces website videos and other digital media for law firms.
 Peter has been an SEC staff attorney, general counsel, law firm partner, Washington lobbyist, corporate venture capitalist, FINRA arbitrator and entrepreneur.
-Additional background here.
+Additional background here or find him on linked in.

 Suffolk Law School, Boston, MA